Photo: Mimi Thia / Unsplash

 “It feels like my chest and head want to go along with it, but something in my solar plexus says “No.”

 The “feel” of these moments can take you to other moments in your life that somehow have something to do with the situation.

 How can I know when I’m thinking “inside the box” as opposed to “outside the box”?

 You might notice a stale and static inner feeling when you are still thinking “inside the box,” or when you are closed to new ideas.

 Or maybe you’ve been trying to move forward on a creative project but for some reason you are stuck.

 When you notice feelings like that, you can shift gears.
 Usually, there is something complex and wordless behind that stale, static, stuck feeling.

 At that moment, try relaxing into curiosity and openness to what is there.
 Sense into the complexity.
 If you give it space, its meaning will come up to consciousness.
 There will often be a sense of understanding of what has been going on, and a sense of something fresh and new.

-This page is also available as a printable PDF.
 See also this 5-minute video on Mindful Listening Partnership.